pralab/transfer-bench/transferbench/benchmark_tools/Readme.md

 ![Watch Case 2 Demo](../../examples/demos/demo_running_batch.gif)

-*N.B* To re-run a previously run job you must use the flat `--overwrite`, be careful.
+*N.B* If you run a not finished job, the script will resume the last completed batch.
+To overwrite all the batches, starting the evaluation from scratch you you must use the flat `--overwrite`, be careful.